rocicorp/reflect-todo/README.md

 # Publish UI somewhere, for example Vercel.
 npx vercel

-# Note: You'll have to set the VITE_REFLECT_URL env
+# Note: You'll have to set the VITE_REFLECT_SERVER env
 # var to whatever `npx reflect publish` printed.
 ```